Nebius-Academy/boltz2-mk8s/tutorial.md

 )
 ```

-**Notes:**
+Notes:
-- **`csi-storage`** — the mount tag assigned when the Nebius filesystem was created, it specifies which shared filesystem to mount
+- `csi-storage` — the mount tag assigned when the filesystem was created, it specifies which shared filesystem to mount;
-- **`virtiofs`** — the filesystem type used for high-performance, low-latency sharing between the node and network storage
+- `virtiofs` — the filesystem type used for high-performance, low-latency sharing between the node and network storage;
-- the `/etc/fstab` entry ensures that the filesystem is automatically re-mounted if the node restarts
+- `/etc/fstab` entry ensures that the filesystem is automatically re-mounted if the node restarts.

-### Create a service account
+### Create service account

-Create a service account for the node group and grant it editor permissions by adding it to the **Editor** IAM group.
+Create a service account for the node group and grant it editor permissions by adding it to the Editor IAM group.

-Copy **Editor Group ID** from the [IAM](https://console.nebius.com/iam/) page in the web console.
+Copy Editor Group ID from the [IAM](https://console.nebius.com/iam/) page in the web console and replace `<EDITOR_GROUP_ID>` with it to add the service account to that group.

 ```bash
 NB_SA_ID=$(nebius iam service-account create \